FredericBinon/JS-Cookie-Clicker/README.md

 # JS-Cookie-Clicker

-Create in group a "Cookie Clicker" application based on JaveScript.
+Create in group a "Cookie Clicker" application based on JavaScript.

 From the 06 Feb 2019 to 13 Feb 2019.